 Description: This value represents the date and time when an entity was moved (reclassified).

 This value is automatically set by the server.

-This value can be linked with the "sys:move:Reason", "sys:move:Agent" and

-"sys:move:ClassificationCode" attributes to provide more complete information about the movement of an entity in the record classification hierarchy.
-This value is entered in the metadata of the entity that is moved; it is not entered in its child entities.
+This value can be linked with the "sys:move:Reason", "sys:move:Agent" and "sys:move:ClassificationCode" attributes to provide more complete information about the movement of an entity in the record classification hierarchy.
+This value is entered in the

-For more information see chapter 3.3.7 Life Cycle.
+For more information see chapter Life Cycle.
 This attribute does not affect the business logic of the server in operations with entities; it is only a container of information.